 - Plasmapheresis.
-This process separates the fluid part of the blood, called plasma, from your blood cells with a device known as a cell separator.
-Technicians return your red and white blood cells, along with your platelets, to your body, while discarding the plasma, which contains unwanted antibodies, and replacing it with other fluids.
+This process separates the fluid part of the blood, called plasma, from your blood cells with a device known as a blood cell separator.
+The plasma, which contains the antibodies causing symptoms, is discarded and replaced with other fluids.
+Your red and white blood cells, along with your platelets, are returned to your body.

 - Intravenous immunoglobulin (IVIg).
 Immunoglobulin contains healthy antibodies from blood donors.
 High doses of immunoglobulin speed up the destruction of the damaging antibodies in your blood.

-Other therapies may be helpful if a paraneoplastic syndrome has caused significant disability:
+Other therapies may be helpful if a paraneoplastic syndrome has caused disability:

 - Physical therapy.
-Specific exercises may help you regain some muscle function that has been damaged.
+Specific exercises may help you regain some lost muscle function.

 - Speech therapy.
-If you are having trouble speaking or swallowing, a speech therapist can help you relearn the necessary muscle control.
+A speech therapist can help you relearn the necessary muscle control if you are having trouble speaking or swallowing.

 Coping and support